Toyota Corolla: Ninth generation (E120, E130; 2000)

+For the ninth generation, Toyota split the Corolla into two separate models.
+The E120 was designed for the Japanese, European, Australasian, and the Middle Eastern markets, while the wider E130 Corolla was designed for other Asian and American markets.

+Japan, Europe, Australasia, and others (E120)

 In August 2000, the E120 ninth-generation Corolla was introduced in Japan, with edgier styling and more technology to bring the nameplate into the 21st century.
 This version was sold in Japan, Australasia, Europe and the Middle East.